nim-lang/Nim/styleguide.rst

 ##
 ```

-Users are encouraged to leave a space between the last line of top-level documentation and the beginning of Nim code (the imports, etc.).
+Leave a space between the last line of top-level documentation and the beginning of Nim code (the imports, etc.).

 Procs, Templates, Macros, Converters, and Iterators
 ---------------------------------------------------